You may have already heard of Carcassonne in the French South-West.

 See, this inner courtyard wasn’t a courtyard at all back when people lived in the castle.
 Those were rooms, with roofs and all.
 However, as the floors were made of wood, they’re gone now.

-The first/ground floor was some sort of atrium, whereas the higher level was regular rooms.
+The first floor/ground floor was some sort of atrium.

 If you’re ever in the South of France, Carcassonne should be near the top of your list as far as visits are concerned.
 I hope I’ll get to tell you more about it in the future.